cleargoaldigital/buttonclick/README.md

 I kept getting *Uncaught TypeError: Cannot read property of null (reading 'addEventListener')*.
 Then, I googled.
 Boom, I got the answer!

 Google is so good, and useful.

+The embedded video is both for record and practice purposes only.
+It can be removed at any convenient time.